Raul-code1/task-manager-v1-api/README.md

 cd task-manager-backend
 npm install
 ```
 Then create a `.env` file with your environment variables and start the server:
-MONGO_URI
+-MONGO_URI
-PORT
+-PORT
-JWT_SECRET
+-JWT_SECRET
-JWT_EXPIRE
+-JWT_EXPIRE
 ```bash
 npm start
 ```